kitconcept/volto-highlight-block/README.md

 ## Customizable colors

+From version 4.1, the [volto-light-theme](https://github.com/kitconcept/volto-light-theme) color properties are supported as fallbacks.
+If the addon's custom properties are unset, the Highlight block will automatically use the theme's properties instead.

-You can use CSS custom properties from your theme or add-ons:
+The following CSS custom properties are exposed for customization via theme or add-ons:

 ```
 .root {